omarrraliii/Aqay/Implelentation/README.md

 ---

-These steps should guide you through setting up and running the project locally in Visual Studio.
+These steps should guide you through setting up and running the project locally in Visual Studio with the updated package versions.
 Let me know if you need further assistance!